 digital sales

 Specifically, Charlotte has had great success using voice and video messages as a dynamic and unexpected way to reach out to clients.
 With most professionals straining to manage email inboxes that are bursting at the seams, a quick audio or visual message can be the perfect way to cut through the clutter.
+She also relies on tools like meeting recording tools to capture key details and ensure no important information slips through the cracks.

 Charlotte is a big fan of LinkedIn voice notes.
 “It’s really quite incredible the amount of feedback I’ve gotten: I would say 90% [is] positive.”
 Most clients’ first response is that they didn’t even know such messages existed.